milvus-io/milvus-docs/site/zh-CN/userGuide/search/search.md

 ## Prepare search parameters

 Prepare the parameters that suit your search scenario.
-The following examples defines that the search will calculate the distance with Euclidean distance, and retrieve vectors from ten closest clusters built by the IVF_FLAT index.
+The following example defines that the search will calculate the distance with Euclidean distance, and retrieve vectors from ten closest clusters built by the IVF_FLAT index.

 {{fragments/multiple_code.md}}